Monitoring, Notifications, and Illness

 Fecal indicator bacteria (FIB) are bacteria associated with the fecal material of humans and other warm-blooded animals.
 MHB monitors for the FIB Enterococcus.
 Fecal indicator bacteria are used to indicate the possible presence of pathogens (disease causing organisms) in the environment.
 There are far too many pathogens to test for individually, so FIB are used instead.
 The indicator bacteria themselves might not make someone sick, but their presence suggests that pathogens may also be present, and these pathogens could make someone sick.

-To help evaluate if a swim beach is safe for swimming, EPA has developed a Beach Action Value (BAV) for indicator bacteria to use as a threshold for when to issue contamination advisories.
+To help evaluate if a swim beach is safe for swimming, EPA has developed a Beach Action Value (BAV) for indicator bacteria to use as a threshold for when to issue Elevated Bacteria advisories.
 Maine's EPA-approved Beach Action Value (or single sample maximum safety threshold) for Enterococci in marine waters is 104 MPN/100 mL (most probable number of Enterococci bacteria per 100 milliliters of sample water).

 Please see DEP's recommendations for monitoring at freshwater beaches.